Cashmere climber dies from injuries suffered in accidental fall on Forbidden Peak

 The National Park Service said the man initially survived the 100-foot fall, but succumbed to injuries before he could be taken off the mountain.

-A 60-year-old climber died on Sunday after falling while on Forbidden Peak in the North Cascades, according to the National Park Service.
+A 60-year-old climber died Sunday after falling while on Forbidden Peak in the North Cascades, according to the National Park Service.

-The man was identified as Eric Lindblom from Cashmere by the Skagit County Coroner’s Office, according to a release from the North Cascades National Park Service.
+The man was identified as Eric Lindblom, from Cashmere, Chelan County, by the Skagit County Coroner’s Office, according to a release from the North Cascades National Park Service.

 The park service said Lindblom was free climbing on wet rock slabs with a group of three other climbers above their bivouac shelter when he fell about 100 feet.

-A National Park Service helicopter was dispatched from Marblemount after the International Emergency Response Coordination Center was alerted about Lindblom by a personal locator beacon.
+A National Park Service helicopter was dispatched from Marblemount in Skagit County after the International Emergency Response Coordination Center was alerted about Lindblom by a personal-locator beacon.

 Most Read Local Stories